Kobeyond/Notes-for-Deep-Learning/README.md

 This online course consists of 5 parts in total, some basic knowledge about neural network is introduced in the first few parts.
 While in the part4 and part5, CNN and RNN are explained in detail respectively.

 My notes here mainly covers `CNN` and `RNN`.
 As you can see on the website, both part4 and part5 consist of 4 `weeks`.
-So, my notes are uploaded every 'week' and continually updating.
+So, my notes which are `continually updating`, will be uploaded every 'week'.

 ## Contents of CNN: